Skip to main content

 Cold symptoms

 These pets often come down with the sniffles, and some of the signs look very familiar since they’re a lot like what you might experience when sick.
 A runny nose, watery eyes, and mucus are all indicators.
-A young hamster might easily recover from a cold, but an elderly pet may not recover.
+A young hamster might easily recover from a cold, but an elderly pet may not get better.

 Hiding too much